shuhei/shuhei.github.com/source/_posts/2017-05-13-http-request-timeouts-in-javascript.markdown

 So this also calls [`socket.setTimeout()`](http://nodejs.org/api/net.html#net_socket_settimeout_timeout_callback).

-Either of them don't close the connection when the socket timeouts but only emits a `timeout` event.
+Either of them doesn't close the connection when the socket timeouts but only emits a `timeout` event.

 So, what does `socket.setTimeout()` do?
 Let's check.